BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 The aid stop was much appreciated, I had 2 or 3 Uncrustables (fake PB&J sandwiches), grabbed my second frozen (mostly) water bladder, chugged another bottle of water, and refilled some food, emptied some trash.
 I also took off my gloves, sticking them into a jersey pocket.
 My gloves were actually difficult to take off, I don't know if my fingers were swollen, or the gloves were just super wet.

 I considered changing jerseys, but figured it was pointless, it was still raining, or supposed to.
-I washed off my glasses with water, and then ultimaly changed to a different pair that was in the SAG vehicle.
+I washed off my glasses with water, and then ultimately changed to a different pair that was in the SAG vehicle.
 This pair was setup with trail lenses, which I figured would be easier to see through in the overcast conditions.

 After the aid station I got another loud cheer from the Canyon guys and headed out of town.
 There were a couple of folks heading out around the same time as me, but I was off again essentially solo.
 Wags and Myckel had gone through the aid station at least 45 minutes ahead of me, if not more.